John Forbes (British Army officer): Life

 John Forbes was born in Dunfermline on 5 September 1707, youngest child of Colonel John Forbes, 1658–1707, who died several months before his birth, and Elizabeth Graham, daughter of an Edinburgh merchant.
-His uncle, Duncan Forbes (1644-1704), was a prominent supporter of William of Orange and obtained his brother John an army commission.
+His uncle, Duncan Forbes, 3rd of Culloden (1644-1704), was a prominent supporter of William of Orange and obtained his brother John an army commission.

 In 1701, Colonel Forbes purchased Pittencrieff Park, near Dunfermline, and it was here John grew up.
 He had five elder sisters, of whom little is known, and two older brothers; Arthur (1703-1757), who inherited the estate, and Hugh (1704-1760), who became a lawyer.
 All three of the Forbes brothers had problems with money; John borrowed large sums to pursue his military career, while Arthur ruined himself expanding Pittencrief, which was sold after his death.

 Forbes married Anna Donald and had a daughter Anna.